If you’re looking to shed a few pounds, you might be tempted to try out popular new approaches like the keto diet or fasting.

 Scientists also believe the condition is linked to increased risk of liver cancer even in the absence of clear-cut cirrhosis, Rosen said.

-He has seen preliminary results from a Mayo Clinic study that suggest NAFLD can increase susceptibility to other forms of cancer as well.
+He has seen results from a Mayo Clinic study that suggest NAFLD can increase susceptibility to other forms of cancer as well.

 Many people don’t know they have a fatty liver, leading to its reputation as a “silent killer.”
 It usually causes no pain or other symptoms.